 Law is made to safeguard the rights of individual; it should not be used cause injury or harm to someone by any means.
 The cases for false FIR are increasing nowadays to wrongly implicate the person.
 Therefore, the law has made provisions to curb the false cases so that people stop misusing the law.
 It’s advisable to take action against the person lodging FIR against false cases.

-Section 154 of the Code of Criminal Procedure, 1973
+Section 173 of the Bharatiya Nagarik Suraksha Sanhita, 2023 (formerly Section 154 of the Code of Criminal Procedure, 1973)

-Section 438 of The Code of Criminal Procedure, 1973
+Section 482 of the Bharatiya Nagarik Suraksha Sanhita, 2023 (formerly Section 438 of the Code of Criminal Procedure, 1973)

-Section 482 of The Code of Criminal Procedure, 1973
+Section 528 of the Bharatiya Nagarik Suraksha Sanhita, 2023 (formerly Section 482 of the Code of Criminal Procedure, 1973)

-Article 226 of Indian Constitution
+Article 226 of the Constitution of India

-Section 406 of the Indian Penal Code
+Section 316 of the Bharatiya Nyaya Sanhita, 2023 (formerly Section 406 of the Indian Penal Code)

 Narendra Singh Vs State of Punjab and Anr.

-Avinash Vs. State
+Avinash Vs. State (NCT of Delhi)

-Som Mittal VS Governmentof Karnataka
+Som Mittal VS Government of Karnataka